maximelouet/spotly/api/README.md

 ### Docker way

 - Run `docker build . -t spotly-api`
-- Put the required environment variables in `.env`, in the format `NAME=VALUE`
+- Put the required environment variables in `.env`, in the format `NAME=VALUE`.
+  An example is available in `.env.dev`.
 - Run `docker run --env-file=.env -p 3001:3001 spotly-api`.
 If you changed the `PORT`, change the `-p` parameter accordingly

 Please note that auto-reload is disabled with Docker.